mamatha-ISRO/LaunchPadAPI/Readme.txt

-﻿Assumptions:
+Assumptions:
-	*Design and place holder of tick tack toe is assumed as below 1 2 3
+	Design and place holder of tick tack toe is assumed as below 1 2 3
 	4 5 6
 	7 8 9
-	*Winning combinations are:
+	Winning combinations are:
             1, 2, 3
             4, 5, 6
             7, 8, 9